plabayo/rama/docs/book/src/http/http_clients.md

 This common API builds the native rustls or BoringSSL verification store.
 Normal chain, validity, usage, and server-name checks remain enabled.
-It can be combined with `TlsServerCertPins` when both trust verification and an exact leaf pin must succeed.
+It can be combined with `TlsServerCertPins` when both trust verification and a leaf pin must succeed.
 These anchors replace the system trust store; they are not added to it.
 Use a pin instead of treating an arbitrary CA-issued server leaf as a trust anchor.